dringakn/webrtc/README.md

 - **Design Intent:**
   Ensures a reliable data channel is established before streaming begins, with comprehensive logging for debugging and performance monitoring.

+### Test Video Generator

+It also includes a utility script, `tests/generate_test_video.sh`, for generating test video files with ffmpeg.
+The script supports two modes:

+- **testsrc mode:**
+  Uses ffmpeg’s built‑in test pattern (testsrc) to create a video, with defaults of 10 seconds, 320×240 resolution, and 10 fps.

+- **bounce mode (default):**
+  Overlays and animates an external image (default: `data/ball.png`) bouncing over a black background.
+In this mode, the default duration is 60 seconds.

+Audio is enabled by default—using aevalsrc equation that generates a novel modulated tone (sinusoidal modulation around 440 Hz)—and is encoded at 32 kbps to keep file size in check.
+Audio can be disabled using the `-a no` option.

+Additional customization options include duration, size, frame rate, output file name, image file (for bounce mode), and a force overwrite flag (`-F`) to automatically replace existing test video file.

 ## Getting Started

 ### Prerequisites